Japan logs trade deficit in January, as imports jump 8 pct

-TOKYO – Japan has reported a trade deficit for January, its first in eight months, mainly due to seasonal factors.
+TOKYO – Japan's trade sector started out the year on a strong note though it slipped into deficit for the first time in eight months due to higher oil prices and seasonal factors.

 Continue Reading Below